anwarabdullahn/moovaz-react/README.md

 ## Digg / Reddit Clone with UpVote and DownVotes

-You cant do online test for this repo[Here](https://anwarabdullahn.github.io/try-moovaz-react/).
+You cant do online test for this repo [Here](https://anwarabdullahn.github.io/try-moovaz-react/).

 ### Installation